AshikaAnand12/Dimensionality-Reduction-Algorithms/README.md

 Disadvanatge of UMAP: It is a new tecnique and has to be adopted

 ## 4. Dimensionality Reduction using Tabular Dataset ##
+I have used penguins dataset for computing PCA and SVD to obtain the transformed matrix.
+We also measure accuracy of all the dimensioanlity reduction techniques for numerical classified data created by using make_classification.